Railroad: Wisconsin & Michigan railroad

 1904.
 The W&M line from Everett, MI to Constine, WI via Miscauno Island is built by the Quinnessec railroad and becomes part of the W&M. [MRL]

-1904. a 5.5 mile brfanch is built from Aragon Junction to Aragon Mine in Norway.
-It operated for 14 years when it is abandoned in 1918.
+1904.
+A 5.5 mile branch is built from Aragon Junction to Aragon Mine in Norway.
+It operated for 14 years when it was abandoned in 1918.
 [MRL]

 1904.
-A 1.1 mile long branch is built from Bergam to O'Callaghan Mills in Vulcan (East Vulcan line).
+A 1.1 mile long branch is built from Bergam to O'Callaghan Mills in Vulcan (East Vulcan mine).
 It is abandoned in 1914.
 [MRL]

 1904.
 While awaiting completion of their line from Quinnesec and Iron Mountain, the W&M will use a large automobile to transfer passengers using the highway.
 [DFP-1904-0228]

-December 30, 1904.
-The W&M reports completion of construction from Quinnesec to Cundy mine (1.2 miles) and Nathan to Menominee River (7 miles).
+1904.
+December 30.
+W&M reports completion of construction from Quinnesec to Cundy mine (1.2 miles) and Nathan to Menominee River (7 miles).
 [RG]

-In 1918, the Railroad Signal Engineer periodical reported that the 98-mile Wisconsin & Michigan road has decided to discontinue operation and was trying to locate its freight cars now scattered "all over the country", including 26 box, nine refrigerator, 12 gondola and 214 flat cars.
+1918, The Railroad Signal Engineer periodical reported that the 98-mile Wisconsin & Michigan road has decided to discontinue operation and was trying to locate its freight cars now scattered "all over the country", including 26 box, nine refrigerator, 12 gondola and 214 flat cars.
 [RSE]

 1918.
 The W&M line from Peshtigo Harbor, by way of Peshtigo is abandoned to E. Norway.
-[MRL] This may have been operated by the Milwaukee Road until 1920.
+[MRL] This may have been operated by the Milwaukee Road until 1920 and some actually pulled up.
+It was re-laid in 1920.

 1920.
 The W&M line between Peshtigo and E. Norway resumes operation.
 [MRL]